 They look difficult to make, but these two-tone cookies are actually pretty easy.
 Start with one batch of vanilla cookie dough, add chocolate to half of it, form four long, square logs, layer the dough into a checkerboard pattern, and slice.
 Get our Checkerboard Cookies recipe.

-For more holiday recipes and articles, visit our Holiday page.
+For even more holiday tips, tricks, recipes, and ideas, visit our Holiday Headquarters.

 Related Video: This Is How Christmas Is Done in Cuba

-— Article first created by John Birdsall in December 2015; updated by Amy Sowder December 2016; updated by Jessica Gentile 2018.
+— Article first created by John Birdsall in 2015; updated by Amy Sowder, Jessica Gentile, and Jen Wheeler.